serokell/blog-posts/Alex and Happy Part 1/article.md

 ]
 ```

-n.b.: The `_` will contain the range of the parsed tree, we've omited it here for brevitity.
+n.b.: The wildcards (`_`) will contain the ranges of each parsed tree node, omited here for brevitity.

+So we transformed unstructured data (a string) into structured data, which is much easier to manipulate.
+This tree structure is ready to be type-checked, transpiled or interpreted.

 ## Lexing with Alex